ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 They publish events to an event queue without needing to know which consumers will receive them.
 These components filter and distribute events to appropriate consumers.
 They manage the flow of events and ensure that they reach the correct destinations.
 Event consumers are the components that listen for and process events.
 Event consumers can be modules, agents or something else.

-Within the OSTIS technology, events are considered only situations in which relationships have changed or new relationships have been created, or link content have been changed.
+Within the OSTIS technology, events are considered only situations in which relationships have changed or new relationships have been generated, or link content have been changed.

 ## **ScEvent**

 The sc-machine provides functionality for subscribing to the following syntactic elementary types of sc-events:

 * `ScElementaryEvent` is base class for all sc-events, it can be used to handle all sc-events for specified sc-element;
+* `ScEventGenerateConnector`, emits each time, when sc-connector from or to specified sc-element is generated;
-* `ScEventGenerateOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is created;
+* `ScEventGenerateOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is generated;
-* `ScEventGenerateIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is created;
+* `ScEventGenerateIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is generated;
-* `ScEventGenerateEdge`, emits each time, when sc-edge from or to specified sc-element is created;
+* `ScEventGenerateEdge`, emits each time, when sc-edge from or to specified sc-element is generated;
+* `ScEventEraseConnector`, emits each time, when sc-connector from or to specified sc-element is erasing;
-* `ScEventEraseOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is removing;
+* `ScEventEraseOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is erasing;
-* `ScEventEraseIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is removing;
+* `ScEventEraseIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is erasing;
-* `ScEventEraseEdge`, emits each time, when sc-edge from or to specified sc-element is removing;
+* `ScEventEraseEdge`, emits each time, when sc-edge from or to specified sc-element is erasing;
-* `ScEventEraseElement`, emits, when specified sc-element is removing;
+* `ScEventEraseElement`, emits, when specified sc-element is erasing;
 * `ScEventChangeLinkContent`, emits each time, when content of specified sc-link is changing.

 The following classes correspond to them:

 * `class ScElementaryEvent`;
+* `template <ScType const & connectorType> class ScEventGenerateConnector`;
 * `template <ScType const & arcType> class ScEventGenerateOutgoingArc`;
 * `template <ScType const & arcType> class ScEventGenerateIncomingArc`;
 * `template <ScType const & edgeType> class ScEventGenerateEdge`;
+* `template <ScType const & connectorType> class ScEventEraseConnector`;
 * `template <ScType const & arcType> class ScEventEraseOutgoingArc`;
 * `template <ScType const & arcType> class ScEventEraseIncomingArc`;
 * `template <ScType const & edgeType> class ScEventEraseEdge`;